E mails from people who have visited my home pages with the research of the history of the Jews from Debica Poland.

 I am emotionally impressed with your web site.

-It has taken a lot of work and energy to put it together.
+It has taken a lot of work and

 It makes my heart glad to hear from you.